solaure2tt/simple_shell/README.md

 # simple_shell

 ## Description
-In this project, we will create own own shell
+In this project, we will write a simple UNIX command interpreter.

 ## How to compile
 gcc -Wall -Wextra -Werror -pedantic *.c -o shell